 This is one of the few spots for camping in PA that offers nearby urban access, located just under an hour from Philadelphia.
 Despite the close proximity to the city, this park offers a large campground and great access to hiking, fishing, and biking.
 The campground has 16 full-hookup sites, 42 modern electric sites, 141 modern non-electric sites, and 17 rustic organized group tenting sites.

 The campground also has three camping cottages, 10 modern cabins and two yurts available to rent.
 While camping is only available year-round at 47 of these campsites, the spots never fill up in the off-season, and cottages, cabins, and yurts are available year-round.
 Kids love the on-site campground playground.
 Showers, flush toilets and a sanitation dump station are also on-site.

 Located on the shores of one of PA’s most important rivers, Riverside Campground is a privately owned campground open year-round.
 Nestled on the edge of the Susquehanna River, the campground has 135 sites great for campers, RVs, or tents and also offers rustic tent camping sites near a stream.

 The campground is just a short walk to local shops and there’s a large community park located just next door that kids will love.
 The park has children’s playgrounds, a skate park, soccer fields and a large pavilion.
 This camping option features something not common for most camping in PA; a pool, that is open from Memorial Day to Labor Day.

 Most of the campsites at The Loose Caboose are full-hookup and can accommodate any size RVs.
 The heated bathhouse offers free hot showers and flush toilets.
 Amenities include a children’s playground, gift shop, group fire ring, dumping station and free wireless internet.

-Being in Amish country, this campground is nearby unlikely but inviting tourist attractions, including the Railroad Museum of PA and Toy Train Museum, both just 8 miles away.
+Being in Amish country, this campground is nearby several inviting tourist attractions, including the Railroad Museum of PA and Toy Train Museum, both just 8 miles away.
 If you’re looking to hit the rides (or just eat chocolate), Hershey Park is less than 45 miles away.
 Major cities like Philadelphia, Baltimore, Gettysburg and Washington DC are all within about 100 miles.